About the guide

 Procedure 2.
 Failover due to Loss of Primary Data Center

-This procedure focuses on the steps followed to switchover from primary to secondary (standby) Data Center, in the event that the primary Data center cluster goes down.
+This procedure focuses on the steps followed to Failover from primary to secondary (standby) Data Center if the primary Data center cluster goes down.

 Step 1.
 Log in to vManage GUI on the secondary cluster and select Administration > Disaster Recovery.

 Step 2.
-Click Make Primary to begin the switchover process.
+Click Make Primary to begin the Failover process.

 After the original primary data center recovers and all VMs including controllers, are back on line, then these controllers are updated with a new valid Cisco vManage and converge to the new primary Cisco vManage cluster.
 The original primary cluster assumes the role of secondary cluster and begins to receive data from the primary cluster.